mrheltic/Serial-Mode-Logger/README.md

 ### Receiving Data

-The script then enters a loop where it waits for data from the microcontroller.
+The script then get into a loop where it waits for data from the microcontroller.
 When data is available, it reads the data, decodes it, and checks if it has received the "START" command:

 ```python
 while True: